-Dogs may also use appeasement gestures, or calming signals, to buy themselves some time.
+Dogs may also use appeasement gestures, or calming signals, as a distraction.
+This is known as displacement behavior.
 My own dog, Toby, is a good example of this.
 Whenever I begin training Toby to do something new, the amount of scratching he does makes it seem as if he'd spent the morning rolling in a field of poison ivy.
 The truth is, however, that Toby gets a little stressed or anxious when it's time to learn something new, a feeling most of us can identify with.
 When he isn't 100% sure what I'm asking him to do, he uses scratching as a distraction.
-Once he understands the new command, however, the scratching stops (unless he's actually rolled in a field of poison ivy, which is not out of the realm of possibility when it comes to Toby).
+Once he understands the new command, however, the scratching stops..

 How to Respond to Appeasement Gestures

 How you react to a dog's appeasement gestures depends on the situation.
-In the above example with Toby, the answer was to push right through, using lots of positive reinforcement and a happy tone of voice, until he began to understand what was being asked of him.
+In the above example with Toby, the answer was to push through slowly, using lots of positive reinforcement and a happy tone of voice, until he began to understand what was being asked of him.
 Once he understands, his anxiety, and thus the appeasement gesture, go away.